rohith2506/text-formatter/README.md

 Time complexity = `O(W) + O(W)`
 Space complexity = `O(W) + O(L)` where L = number of lines

-My first approach was quite similar to the current one but instead of using `FormattedLine` struct which keeps track of indices, I was using temporary strings to format.
-Copying strings multiple times added complexity and made it `O(W^2)`

-The optimised approach uses `FormattedLine`.
+The approach uses `FormattedLine`.
 In the first iteration of words, For every formatted line, we keep track of `start_index`, `end_index`, `left_padding`, `right_padding` and with that information, during the second iteration, we construct the new formatted text

 To measure some numbers, I created a benchmark tool and here are some numbers